 3. Be consistent.
 Use our campaign tagging tool spreadsheet, below, and make sure that everyone on your team is on the same page about what UTM parameters to use in your traffic tracking.

-Grab a copy of our Campaign Tagging Tool that we use for our clients.
+If you don’t do these things, your data in GA4 will be a dumpster fire.
 Don’t forget that anyone can see your UTM parameters, so try to avoid being too weird or specific.
 You don’t want to scare away your audience!
 But you do want to start using UTM parameters if you aren’t already, as they can help you reduce the amount of Direct traffic that you see in your GA4 reports.

 What is Direct Traffic in GA4?